FEMALES THRIVING WITH

 If this resonates with you and you're ready

-embrace your uniqueness, I'm here for you!
+embrace your uniqueness, we're here for you!

 If you are questioning if you are neurodivergent or if you have formally received a diagnosis, I completely understand how you feel.